-Some of our favorite cool-weather side dishes are comforting vegetable casseroles like good old scalloped potatoes (a.k.a. potato gratin).
+Some of my favorite cool-weather side dishes are comforting vegetable casseroles like good old scalloped potatoes (a.k.a. potato gratin).
 Typical scalloped potato recipes bathe ingredients in a heavy cream sauce and top them with crispy buttered breadcrumbs or cheese.
 Our version saves about 160 calories and 12 grams of saturated fat compared to a traditional recipe.
 (Get the recipe for Scalloped Potatoes and More Healthy Vegetable Gratin Recipes.)

 Want to know how we did it?
 Here are our 3 simple tricks: